Colonel-Forbin/ESAL/Labs/ES_LAB_instructions.md

 * Time used wisely
 * Distribution of work fair (monitored on github)
 * Code works
+* Project tested and verified with results
 * Presented plan for final project

+#### Final Project Examples

+* Porting DOOM to the TIVA board
+* Fast video display system for the LCD Screen
+* Secret Message Passing with AES Encryption
+* I2C driver for an advanced peripheral
+* Motor Controller
+* Motor speed verification system
+* You may also connect your project to someone elses